kwitaszek/SmartWatch/README.md

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/PCB_top.png).

 For this soldering process, you will be soldering on the bottom.
-Keep the PCB in place by placing the fockets on the bottom and then cafefully turning the PCB upside down.Then start soldering.
+Keep the PCB in place by placing the sockets on the bottom and then cafefully turning the PCB upside down.Then start soldering.
 The image below represents the finished work.

 ![](https://github.com/kwitaszek/SmartWatch/blob/master/Images/PCB_Bottom.png)